Lsplay2/Lsplay2/README.md

 I am a Java QA automation.
 - :telescope: I’m working as a Java AQA.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I am studying testing techniques and new ways of testing.

-- :mailbox:How to reach me: lsplayl888@gmail.com
+- :mailbox: How to reach me: lsplayl888@gmail.com